Torres Strait Islanders: Administration

-Indigenous peoples
+Ethnicity

 Torres Strait Islander people are of predominantly Melanesian descent, distinct from Aboriginal Australians on the mainland and some other Australian islands, and share some genetic and cultural traits with the people of New Guinea.

-The five-pointed star on the national flag represents the five cultural groups; another source says that it originally represented the five groups of islands, but today (as of 2001) it represents the five major political divisions.
+The five-pointed star on the national flag represents the five cultural groups.
+Another source says that it originally represented the five groups of islands, but today (as of 2001) it represents the five major political divisions.

 Pre-colonial Island people were not a homogeneous group and until then did not regard themselves as a single people.
 They have links with the people of Papua New Guinea, several islands being much closer to PNG than Australia, as well as the northern tip of Cape York on the Australian continent.

 Sources are generally agreed that there are five distinct geographical and/or cultural divisions, but descriptions and naming of the groups differ widely.